Leyly Matine-Daftary

 Leyly Matine-Daftary (1937–2007) was an Iranian modernist artist and art educator.
 She was based in both Tehran and Paris.
 Matine-Daftary was best known for her flat paintings that highlighted simplicity but still expressed emotions.

 Biography

+Marzieh Leyly Matine-Daftary was born on the 19 January 1937 in Tehran, Imperial State of Iran (now known as Iran).
+The only daughter of Ahmad Matin-Daftari and Mansoureh Mossadegh, her mother was the daughter of the Prime Minister of Iran, Mohammad Mossadegh and Zia al-Saltaneh.